-If Andy Warhol had met Patsy Stone, he surely would have been charmed into creating pop art of the striking “girl-about-town”.
+If any 60s pop artist had met Patsy Stone, they surely would have been charmed into creating pop art of the striking “girl-about-town”.

 Unlike traditional posters, all Art & Hue prints are acid-free and of museum quality, produced on 310gsm archival matte card, made from 100% cotton, with fine-art pigment inks for longevity.